GTA Workshop frequently asked questions

 Q: What do I have to do to pass this course?

 A: This is a pass/fail class.
-In order to pass, a student must attend Phase I, sign up for and attend three Phase II sessions (one ethics and three TTS sessions), and complete the writing assignment.
+In order to pass, a student must complete the 7 elements listed above.

 Q: Who is the instructor and how do I contact them?

-A: Professor Muhammad R. Hajj, Ph.D. is the instructor of record for the course.
-He organizes the sessions with the help of the Graduate Teaching Assistant.
-Both Dr. Hajj and the GTA coordinate the class and communicate with the students throughout the semester.
-Dr. Hajj is an Associate Dean in the Graduate School and also a professor in the Department of Biomedical Engineering and Mechanics.
-You can contact him by email at GRAD5004@gs.vt.edu.
-For an appointment, please call 231-5645.
+A: Dr. Kevin Edgar is the instructor of record for the course.
+He organizes the sessions with the help of Graduate Teaching Assistants.
+Both Dr. Edgar and the GTAs coordinate the class and communicate with the students throughout the semester.
+Dr. Edgar is an Associate Dean in the Graduate School and also a professor in the Department of Sustainable Biomaterials at Virginia Tech.
+Contact: GRAD5004@gs.vt.edu; 231-9404.

 Questions about GRAD 5004 Phase I